mabucai/3pi-US-PACT/Displacement Field Estimation/README.md

 ### C. Hardware Requirement and Test Record

+The GPU-based workflow was tested on three GPU platforms:

+- NVIDIA H100
+- NVIDIA A800
-The GPU-based workflow was tested on an NVIDIA GeForce RTX 4090 GPU with 48 GB of memory (`409048G`).
+- NVIDIA GeForce RTX 4090 with 48 GB of memory (`409048G`)

 During one representative run, the recorded peak resource usage was: